StatCan/kerberos-sidecar-injector/README.md

 ### Building and Deploying for testing
 Create a PR with the `auto-deploy` label, and after the image has successfully pushed to the ACR, go to the `kerberos` application in das argocd, turn off autosync (if it is on) and update the `kerberos-sidecar-injector` image tag with the pushed image tag.
 Start up a notebook and ensure it patches correctly.

+## Kerberos Sidecar Volumes
+There are 3 volume mounts needed for the kerberos sidecar to function as expected:
+- `kerberos-credential-cache` which is set up as an `emptyDir` and is used to store the cached results of the authentication
+- `kerberos-conf` which is generated from the `kerberos-sidecar-config` configMap, which gets created in the user's namespace by our kerberos controller.
+It stores the configurations for the sidecar
+- `kerberos-keytab` which is generated from the secret of the same name in the user's namespace which gets created by running the `ktutil-keytab` script from a running notebook.
+It gets used by the sidecar as the authentication token

 ## Related Components
 The [kerberos controller](https://github.com/StatCan/aaw-kubeflow-profiles-controller/blob/profiles-controller-aaw2.0/cmd/kerberos.go) is setup to create the necessary components for the kerberos sidecar container to work as expected.
 When a user creates a "kerberos-keytab" secret in their namespace, with the use of our custom `ktutil-keytab` script defined in our [container images repo](https://github.com/StatCan/zone-kubeflow-containers/blob/master/resources/common/ktutil-keytab.sh), the controller should pick up this change in the user's namespace and create two resources: